 They might work for your event, but they constantly stick out as annoying parts of your course.

 If you really care about the trail, you’ll need to remember to come back and fix these when you have the time and money.

 You will also see how some humans are just plain scum.

 Often, improving a trail is a simple matter of giving a rip.

 Taking a trash bag with you to pick up the garbage you find along the way can make some trails nice again.

-These additions to your trail survey could go as far to include your trail maintenance team too.
+These additions to your trail survey could go as far as to include your trail maintenance team too.